chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 :::callout

 If you’d like to see some of the details of how these pieces are implemented, check out [the video][walkthrough-video] of my conversation with Ember core team member and Glimmer VM contributor [Chris Garrett][cg] ([@pzuraq](https://github.com/pzuraq/)).
-Chris also gave a [great talk on autotracking](https://www.youtube.com/watch?v=HDBSU2HCLbU) at EmberConf 2020, and wrote up a series of blog posts diving into the subject as well:
+Chris also gave a [great talk on autotracking](https://www.youtube.com/watch?v=HDBSU2HCLbU) at EmberConf 2020, and wrote up a series of blog posts on the subject:

 1. [What is Reactivity?](https://www.pzuraq.com/what-is-reactivity/)
 2. [What Makes a Good Reactive System?](https://www.pzuraq.com/what-makes-a-good-reactive-system/)